- 1 Outdoor Empire Recommendations

 Freshwater anglers tend to benefit more from side scan sonar while saltwater anglers tend to benefit more from a down-looking scanner.
 Of course, an all-around transducer, which includes side and down imaging, works perfectly for either.

 Remember that many fish finders come with a variety of settings.
 Some even allow you to select between a saltwater and a freshwater setting.
-A fish finder with such settings is ideal if you plan to use the same boat in both environments.
+A fish finder with such setting is ideal if you plan to use the same boat in both environments.

 The conditions of the water you plan to fish in are another huge external factor when it comes to buying a fish finder.